Skip to main content

 The body, in its effort to conserve resources for a threat that never subsides, begins to downregulate other essential processes.
 This is a biological triage.
 Functions like metabolic rate, reproductive health, and tissue repair are deemed less critical than immediate survival.

 The symptoms you may experience ∞ unexplained weight gain, persistent fatigue, low libido, or mood instability ∞ are direct consequences of this systemic downregulation.
-They are signals that the cost of adapting to is a compromise in your overall hormonal health.
+They are signals that the cost of adapting to chronic stress is a compromise in your overall hormonal health.

 How Does Stress Impair Thyroid Function?